McTavishLab/physcraper/docs/mds/Tutorial.md

 ## The Physcraper framework

-While genome scale data is increasing rapidly - there are still large quantities of gene-sequence data being uploaded to NCBI [GenBank](https://www.ncbi.nlm.nih.gov/genbank/statistics/).
+While genome scale data is increasing rapidly - there are still large quantities of gene-sequence data being uploaded to the US National Center on Biotechnology Information (NCBI) database [GenBank](https://www.ncbi.nlm.nih.gov/genbank/statistics/).
 These data are often appropriate for looking at phylogenetic relationships, and have the advantage of being homologous to the sequences in existing trees.

 If you have access to a single gene alignment, and a tree, Physcraper automates adding homologous data into your tree by using [Blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi) to search for loci in GenBank that are likely to be homologous to sequences in an existing alignment.